Techtonica/curriculum/projects/rest-api-project.md

-# Project - Building a REST API with Node and Express in the Backend
+# Project - Building a REST API with Node and Express in the Backend (CHANGE HERE for restful api)

 A RESTful API is an Application Programming Interface (API) that uses HTTP verbs like GET, PUT, POST, and DELETE to operate data—also referred to as RESTful web services.